DataDog/integrations-core/cockroachdb/README.md

 {{< /site-region >}}
 partial -->

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [Docker log collection documentation][7].
+To enable it, see the [Docker Log Collection][7].

 Then, set [log integrations][7] as Docker labels: